Lausbert/Exermote/ExermoteGatheringData/README.md

 To record training data of different individuals I used 2 different types of devices:

 - Iphone on right upper arm: 12 data features (3x gravity, 3x acceleration, 3x euler angle, 3x rotation rate)
-- 6x <a href="https://estimote.com">Estimote Nearables</a> on chest, belly, hands and feet: each 3 data features (3x acceleration)
+- 6x <a href="https://estimote.com">Estimote Nearables</a> on chest, belly, hands and feet: each 4 data features (3x acceleration, 1x rssi)

-So there are 30 data features in total.
+So there are 36 data features in total.
 The Nearables were reshaped by using Stewalin, a muffin form and some Velcro cable ties :)

 <p align="center">
 <sub><sup>needed untensils (left), reshaped Nearables (mid), controlling Iphone remotely via firebase during recording (right)</sup></sub>